 The Port of Seattle is nearing the end a long-term dining and retail redevelopment program to increase options for travelers and expand access for small and local businesses:

 - 90 percent of the units are expiring over several years, and

 - some have already been re-leased.

-Expect to see some new and different names inside Seattle-Tacoma International Airport.
-The Port strives to find the right mix of national and local brands for our travelers while also balancing community and Port priorities.
-The Port is significantly increasing customer choices, business opportunities and local jobs by expanding from 85 6o 135 airport dining and retail establishments.
+Expect to see some new and different names inside the airport with a mix of national and local brands for our travelers while also balancing community and Port priorities.
+The Port is significantly increasing customer choices, business opportunities and local jobs by expanding from 85 to 135 airport dining and retail establishments.

 Opportunities for local business owners

 Currently, 60 of the prime locations are scheduled to expire through 2019.
 New opportunities will be available for large, small and minority-owned businesses to bid for available spaces.
 If you’re a business owner looking to do business at Sea-Tac, click here for more information.

 Caffe D’arte: Open as of February 2019 in the N Gates, Caffé D’arte, a locally- and minority-owned, Italian coffee roasting company serving up high-quality espresso, drip coffees, pastries, sandwiches, and snacks.
 Read more about Caffe D'arte in this blog post.

 Starbucks Urban Market: With two locations at Baggage Claim and on Concourse D, Starbucks Urban Market offers all of the stable menu items from Starbucks along with a variety of grab-and-go food choices, news, sundries, travel necessities and more.

 Bambuza Vietnam Kitchen: Founded by Pacific Northwest native Daniel Nguyen and his family, Bambuza now serves Vietnamese menu selections featuring fresh, locally sourced ingredients in the newly renovated North Satellite.
 Read about the restaurant's menu and family history here.